Laal Ishq (Indian TV series)

-Laal Ishq (Red Love) is an Indian Hindi romantic horror television series that aired on &TV.
+Laal Ishq (Cursed Love) is an Indian Hindi romantic horror television series that aired on &TV.
 The series premiered on 23 June 2018 under the production of Jaasvand Entertainments.
 It is produced by Anshuman Pratap Singh, Sachin Mohite, Sridhar Makhija, Darpan Patel and Ravi Raj.

 Plot

 The romantic horror series is about the mysterious life and events of couples.
 Every episode starts with a new couple.
 The show focuses on the never-ending love of the couples.
 It also shows love triangle stories.

 Cast

 Each episode starts with a new cast.